Nexmo/station/_documentation/conversation/overview.md

 # In-App Messaging Overview

-Nexmo In-App Messaging enables you to build conversation features where communication can take place across multiple mediums including Messaging, Voice, Video & SMS.
+Nexmo In-App Messaging enables you to build conversation features where communication can take place across multiple platforms.

 The context of the conversations is maintained though each communication event taking place within a conversation, no matter the medium.